fstromback/mymake/README.md

   (starting with `*:`), and then add more specific ones.
 Here, you can use `<file>` for the input file and `<output>`.
 - `link`: command line used when linking the intermediate files.
 Use `<files>` for all input files and `<output>` for the output file-name.
+- `linkOutput`: link the output of one target to any target that are dependent on that target.
+See projects for more information.

 ## Variables in strings